If you click a link on this page and make a purchase, we may receive a small commission at no extra cost to you. Learn more.

 Check out Mary Ruth’s Children’s Vegan Gummy Vitamins if you are looking for a good all-round vegan multivitamin for your kids.
 These contain a wide range of nutrients, are made in the US, and, unlike other multivitamins for children, they’re vegan certified.

 Should men and women supplement differently?

 Another thing that should be taken into consideration when looking for a vegan supplement is gender.
 For example, women who are of childbearing age have a higher need for iron than men of the same age.

-Conversely, lycopene is important for men because it improves prostate health.
+Conversely, lycopene is important for men because it may improve prostate health.
 Also, while folate is known as being important in women’s prenatal vitamins, men also need to look for folate in their multivitamin because it helps with healthy sperm production, the protection against Alzheimer’s disease, and the prevention of certain cancers.
+(2, 3, 4)

 While gender specific multivitamins are available, many vitamins for vegans are generally the same for both men and women.
 However, there are a few key nutrients that may vary by product, so you should check each to make sure you’re getting what you need.